The App I Loved Stopped Growing. So I Built a New One.

 Gamification Engine

-49 stickers across rarity tiers (Common to Legendary), 32 achievements with XP progression, mayor system, streaks, and competitive leaderboards.
+57 stickers across rarity tiers (Common to Legendary, plus flight and road sets), 32 achievements with XP progression, mayor system, streaks, and competitive leaderboards.

 History Feed